underscoreio/underscoreio/src/_posts/2017-03-07-refined-data-config-database.md

 author: "Pere Villega"
 ---

 One of the promises of strongly typed languages is that the compiler will catch your errors instead of throwing unexpected exceptions at runtime.
-Of course, this requires extensive use of types across all your code.
-But, how far can you take this without hitting a 'diminishing returns' wall?
+In this post we will cover all stages of an application from model, user input, configuration, and database, seeing how far one can take this approach without hitting a 'diminishing returns' wall.

 <!-- more -->

 # The prelude

 The road to true type safety is not hard, but requires some commitment.
-At the initial stage you hage chosen a typed language that enforces some restrictions at compile time, so you know that if you try the following:
+At the initial stage you have chosen a typed language that enforces some restrictions at compile time, so you know that if you try the following:

 ```scala
 def add(a: Int, b: Int): Int = a + b